v-sbradley/bacx-pr/topics/rn-guide.md

 - Split the content into two parts: Dynamics 365 and Power Platform.
 This includes publishing two separate PDFs.

-- Introduced the Release Planner Tool.
+- Introduced the Release Planner tool.
 PMs use this to input their feature information for the release plans.
 The information is pushed into GitHub and used for the BAG product roadmap.

-For information on using the Release Planner Tool for **wave 2 and later** release plans, see the [BAG Release Planner App Guide](https://microsoft.sharepoint.com/:w:/t/ProjectBahnhof/EYBGZgE9Js5CioBE2LAIjSwBCgn_hvM9QtZ7gPimS85vkQ?rtime=wfKEAl4m10g).
+For information about using the Release Planner tool for **wave 2 and later** release plans, see the [BAG Release Planner App Guide](https://microsoft.sharepoint.com/:w:/t/ProjectBahnhof/EYBGZgE9Js5CioBE2LAIjSwBCgn_hvM9QtZ7gPimS85vkQ?rtime=wfKEAl4m10g).

 For information about using GitHub to edit content with our team, refer to the main [Contributors Guide](contributors-guide.md).